vfong00/osu-java/README.md

 TL;DR Clicker rhythm game. <br/>
 This game currently features:
 - Clickable circles that disappear upon being clicked OR when the approach circle is on the circle.
 - Sliders that slide.
-They can go in a linear fashion, from any point to another
+They can go in a linear fashion, from any given point to another point.
-- Spinners that you need to spin rapidly to clear
+- Spinners that you need to spin rapidly to clear.
 - A streak multiplier
 - Accuracy and score counters (that count all objects just like osu!)
 - Cool textures
 - A main menu with a help screen like osu!
+- Basic song selection (includes a tutorial, and Silver Forest - Marisa Spark)
-- Pausing the game, and being able to restart
+- Pausing the game (with a menu), and being able to restart!
+- A health bar that makes you die if you don't keep it above 0.
+- An end screen that tells you your score!
+- MUSIC!

 ## But like, how do you even start the game?
 You'll need Processing!